-The above animation code works great for 2D animations, but set_data() is only good for 2D.
-When you want to animate in 3D, you will need an extra empty list in plt.plot() and a call to set_3d_properties() in the update(index) function.
+The above animation code works great for 2D animations, but set\data() is only good for 2D.
+When you want to animate in 3D, you will need the extra set\3d\properties() call in your update(index) function.

-Animate
+Animate the Beast

 You now know how to plot the Lorenz equation, how to plot multiple equations, and even how to animate (yay you, you're a star) simple plots.
 It's time to put all your know-how to good use.
 Problem 4.
 Animate the solutions of the Lorenz equation for an initial set of conditions and the perturbed conditions on the same plot.
 To make the animation go faster, decrease the interval value in the FuncAnimation() call.
 It will take several seconds before the curves split, so be patient.